 Difference Between Regular Steel And Galvanized Steel

 Galvanized steel is regular steel that is applied with zinc coating to resist rust and corrosion.
-Our metal workshops are built to last long, it’s essential to ensure the steel is capable of confronting rust, corrosion, and decay.
+Our metal buildings are built to last, so it’s essential to ensure the steel is capable of resisting rust, corrosion, and decay.

 Regular steel is susceptible to rust, which degrades building a life as well as requires frequent painting to extend its life.